Chart Color Schemes

 Bundoora - North displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Bundoora - North's dwelling structure, as per the latest Census, had 66.8% houses and 33.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 87.2% houses and 12.8% other dwellings.
-Home ownership in Bundoora - North was at 31.1%, with mortgaged dwellings at 39.5% and rented at 29.4%.
-The median monthly mortgage repayment was $2,000, higher than Melbourne metro's $1,900.
-Median weekly rent in Bundoora - North was $381, compared to Melbourne metro's $371.
-Nationally, Bundoora - North's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+In Bundoora - North, as per the latest Census, 66.8% of dwellings were houses with the remaining 33.2% being semi-detached, apartments, or other types.
+This contrasts with Melbourne metro's 87.2% houses and 12.8% other dwellings.
+The home ownership rate in Bundoora - North was 31.1%, with mortgaged dwellings at 39.5% and rented ones at 29.4%.
+The median monthly mortgage repayment in the area was $2,000, higher than Melbourne metro's $1,900.
+The median weekly rent was $381, compared to Melbourne metro's $371.
+Nationally, Bundoora - North's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing